 In the next scene, the man is driving through a more suburban neighborhood where he pulls up in front of his house.
 The voiceover says, “The higher you go, the sweeter the journey.
 Introducing the new crossover that’s ready for anything.”
 My home is in the very last shot of the ad — the car is parked in my driveway!

-The ad is provided below via YouTube for your visual pleasure (note that you only see the driveway and garage door of my home, where the car is parked, in the closing seconds of the commercial):
+The full ad is viewable below via YouTube; you only see the driveway and garage door of my home where the car is parked during the closing seconds of the commercial: